tomccargo/docsify-image-size/README.md

   <img
     src="https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png"
     alt="GitHub Logo right"
-    width="80"
+    width="96"
   />
 </p>

-These previews are plain HTML that GitHub Markdown allows (no `style` attributes), so they give a rough idea of what the plugin does even when the plugin is not running in the README.
+These previews are plain HTML that GitHub Markdown allows (no inline style attributes), so they give a rough idea of what the plugin does even when the plugin itself is not running in the README.

 ---